rmarslangf/Facial-Recognition-and-Criminal-Records-System/Face Recg/Face Recg/readme.md

-your trainer images just created on here delete it if you destroy.
+your trainer images just created on here. delete this file if you destroy.